WillThompson/knuther/README.md

 # knuther

-## Set-up
+## Set-up (Linux)

+0. Clone project and open a terminal in the parent directory

-1. Set up the virtual environment
+1. Set up the virtual environment:
 `virtualenv .venv -p python3`

-2. Create symbolic link to activate file in the parent directory `ln -s .venv/bin/activate`
+2. Create symbolic link to activate file in the parent directory:
+`ln -s .venv/bin/activate`

-3. Activate the virtual environment
+3. Activate the virtual environment:
 `source activate`

 4. Install the required packages: